AmulyaSKumar/4thSem_RVCE-2022Scheme/IOT_LabPrograms/WaterSensor.md

    - Copy the generated app password and save it in a secure text file.
    - In your code, use this app password without any spaces.

-5. **Configure the Recipient's Email**:
-   - You can specify any Gmail address as the recipient.

 ## Code
 ```python
 import RPi.GPIO as GPIO